Kanban-Zai/kanban-zai-version-1.0/README.md

 Kanban-Zai core will be continuously improved, however no minor version will ever change the meaning of the major version.
 If there is a significant deviation in meaning the minor version will then become the next major version.

-Any changes to any version of the core will be done conservativley and as a result of robust debate.
+Any changes to any version of the core will be done conservatively and as a result of robust debate.

 ## LICENSE